-The ribs are engraved of the latin inscription: “Viva fui in silvis, dum morta, dulce cano”.
+The sides, in maple with tight waves, are engraved with the Latin inscription: “Viva fui in silvis, dum mortua, dulce cano”.
+(3)

-The spruce table is carved with the same floral motives and edged with a double filet.
+The spruce top is decorated with the same floral-patterned spandrels as well as a double binding.

-Jean Joseph Honoré DERAZEY served his apprenticeship with the violin makers of Mirecourt before working in Paris.
-Famous worker he became an important collaborator of Jean-Baptiste Vuillaume around 1830, for who he made “antic musical instruments”.
-Inspired of the work of Gaspard Duiffopruggar and Gasparo da Salo, more imagined, the aesthetic of these violins show firstly the interpretation of the Renaissance style in the 19th century.
+Jean Joseph DERAZEY did his apprenticeship in Mirecourt before working with Parisian luthiers.
+An excellent worker, around 1830 he became a precious collaborator of Jean-Baptiste Vuillaume who entrusted him with most of the manufacturing of “old instruments”.
+Inspired by the works of Gaspard Duiffopruggar and Gasparo da Salo, or rather imagined, the aesthetics of these violins above all illustrate the interpretation of the Renaissance style in the 19th century, if not its invention…

 (1) We have not been able to find an engraving (a tapestry or a painting) that served directly as a model for these decorations.
 There is probably none given the different versions represented on the back of the instruments.
 In addition to the obviously orientalist form of the motif in which the marquetry is inscribed, several reasons lead us to consider that it is Jerusalem: The presence of minarets, the domes without crosses covering the buildings as well as their layout… Among other references, this representation of the Holy Sepulcher in the book “The holy peregrinations of Jerusalem and its surroundings”, by Bernhard von Breidenbach, which can be compared to the central part of the marquetry.

 In “Des sanctes peregrinations de Jerusalem et ses environs”, translated into French by Nicolas Le Huin in 1488.